Democrats in South Carolina must work harder than ever to survive in an era of Republican domination

 “We need to focus on Main Street issues and point out how extreme these Republicans are in their communities,” Spain said.
 “We need to do a better job of recruiting better candidates.
 We’re going to have to eat this enormous elephant one bite at a time.”

-Cunningham supports the No Labels push to find an alternative to a looming Joe Biden-Donald Trump rematch.
-He said Democrats don’t do enough to develop good candidates, pointing out there was no Democrat running in 45% of South Carolina House races in 2022.

-“Democrats are failing to offer an alternative that appeals to the majority of voters, who crave change and are fed up with the extremes on both sides,” Cunningham wrote in an opinion column when he joined No Labels.

-South Carolina Republicans, meanwhile, have taken advantage of the changing national priorities of both parties.
-They took over the South Carolina Senate in 2000 by getting a Democrat to switch parties.
-It’s been a key tactic in their growth this century.
+South Carolina Republicans have taken advantage of the changing national priorities of both parties.

-South Carolina Republican Party Chairman Drew McKissick and his staff pick off sheriffs, clerks of court, county council members and other local offices, adding another layer of erosion and making it harder for Democrats to find their way back to power.

-McKissick headed to Darlington County this fall to welcome yet another party switcher.
-Coroner Todd Hardee was first elected in 2000 as a Democrat in a county that two years earlier was lost by the incumbent Republican governor and native son David Beasley.

-Hardee said what the Democratic Party stands for nationally finally drove him out.
-He told the crowd how he sorted it out speaking to his 8-year-old grandson about issues like gender identity and abortion.

-Fanning backs national Democrats on those issues and others, like LGBTQ rights and public education.
-Ask him about whether he is going to vote for Biden, a Democrat, or Trump, a Republican, and he steers the conversation somewhere else.
+Fanning backs national Democrats on issues like LGBTQ rights and public education.
+Ask him about whether he is going to vote for President Joe Biden, a Democrat, or former President Donald Trump, a Republican, in a potential 2020 rematch and he steers the conversation somewhere else.

 He’s banking on personal connections to help him keep his Senate seat.
 He has about 105,000 constituents and would meet every one if he could.